rajdbz/Inference-with-PPCs-NIPS-2016/README.md

-#paper

-This is just a test folder.
+#NIPS 2016 paper: Inference by Reparameterization in Neural Population Codes

-Uploading the LaTex files for my NIPS paper here.
+LaTex files for the paper